3D Printing Market - Growth, Trends, and Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Governments across the world have already started investing in R&D on 3D printing, which has had a positive impact on technology propagation and adoption.
-For instance, the Dutch government invested an additional USD 150 million in 3D printing-related research and innovation.
+Governments worldwide have already started investing in R&D on 3D printing, which has had a positive impact on technology propagation and adoption.
+For instance, the Dutch government spent an additional USD 150 million in 3D printing-related research and innovation.

 Scope of the Report